untillpro/scm4j/scm4j-deployer-engine/README.md

 - `product list`: artifact (yaml file) which describes `products` and maven repositories
 - `product`: jar-artifact whose main class has public static `getProductStructure` method which returns  `product structure`
-- `product structure`: implements `IProductStructure` interface, lists `component`s
+- `product structure`: lists `component`s
-- `component`: inplements `IComponent` interface, represented by  artifact coordinates and one or few `deployment procedure`
+- `component`: represented by  artifact coordinates and one or few `deployment procedure`
-- `deployment procedure`: implements `IDeploymentProcedure`, lists `actions'
+- `deployment procedure`: lists `actions'
-- `action`: implements IAction and represented by `component deployer` class and `params`
+- `action`: represented by `component deployer` class and `params`
-- `component deployer`: class which implements `IComponentDeployer` interface.
-Is instantiated during `deployment procedure`, action paremeters are passed using `init` method.
+- `component deployer`: Is instantiated during `deployment procedure`, action paremeters are passed using `init` method.
 All deployer classes must be in `product` dependencies.
 - `working folder`: Used to keep downloaded components and internal data structures
 - `portable folder`:  If specified used as a target for `download` command and as an implicit repository.
 Scenario: download all components to a `portable folder`, go to a place where internet is not presented and install products there using `portable folder` as a source

-Thus all dependencies of product artifcat are "installers" i.e. implement installation logic.
-Installation "data" is represented by artifacts which are listed by `IProductStructure` interface.
+Thus all dependencies of product artifcat are "deployers" and their dependencies i.e. implement deployment  logic.
+Deployment "data" is represented by artifacts which are listed by `IProductStructure` interface.

 # Data Structure